csudcy/game_on/README.md

 can then compete against other teams.

 Features:
-  * Multiple games (only 1 so far though...)
+  * Support for multiple games (only 1 so far though...)
   * Users can make as many teams as they want
   * Matches can be replayed at any time
   * Matches are played asynchronously
+  * Don't un-GZip results files before returning to client

 Cool stuff coming up:
   * Stream match results to the GZipFile to avoid memory issues
-  * Don't un-GZip results files before returning to client
   * Tournaments
     * Best of 3
     * ?
 Bracketed?